Jasmine Kennedie

-Jasmine Kennedie (born May 22, 1999) is an American drag performer most known for competing on season 14 of RuPaul's Drag Race.
+Jasmine Kennedie (born on May 22, 1999) is an American drag performer most known for competing on season 14 of RuPaul's Drag Race and season 11 of RuPaul's Drag Race All Stars.

 Early life

 Kennedie was raised in Binghamton, New York and Morgantown, West Virginia.
 She attended high school at Maine-Endwell High School in Endwell, New York.
 Her mother's name is Joy.
 Her drag name comes from the character Jasmine in Aladdin and John F. Kennedy, changing the "y" in her surname to "ie"; her first drag name was Jasmine Rikers.

 Career

 She first appeared in public drag at age 15-16 during a Halloween party that took place at the Endwell Fire Department, where she dressed up as a Hooters girl.

 She competed on season 14 of RuPaul's Drag Race.
 She placed eighth overall after being eliminated in the eleventh episode LaLaPaRuza lip sync smackdown and attracted attention from viewers for her fights with fellow contestants Maddy Morphosis and Daya Betty.

+In June 2023, Kennedie returned to Drag Race as a lip-sync assassin, appearing on the fifth episode of season 8 of RuPaul's Drag Race All Stars.
+She defeated top all star Jimbo in a lip sync to Dua Lipa's "Hallucinate".
+However, owing to Heidi N Closet's decision to leave the competition earlier in the episode, Kennedie did not eliminate either of the bottom two queens as the lip sync winner typically would.

+In April 2026, Kennedie was announced to be competing on the eleventh season of RuPaul's Drag Race All Stars in the third bracket.
+She is the sole representative of Drag Races fourteenth season.